simonrenauld/ServerSetup/README.md

    ```

 #### 3.2 CUDA Toolkit Installation
-Install CUDA Toolkit for GPU computation:
+To install the CUDA Toolkit for GPU computation:
 1. Download the CUDA repository:
    ```bash
    wget https://developer.download.nvidia.com/compute/cuda/12.3.2/local_installers/cuda-repo-fedora37-12-3-local-12.3.2_545.23.08-1.x86_64.rpm
    ```
-2. Install and clean metadata:
+2. Install the repository and clean up:
    ```bash
    sudo rpm -i cuda-repo-fedora37-12-3-local-12.3.2_545.23.08-1.x86_64.rpm sudo dnf clean all
    ```
-3. Install CUDA and NVIDIA drivers:
+3. Install the CUDA Toolkit and NVIDIA drivers:
    ```bash
    sudo dnf -y install cuda-toolkit-12-3 sudo dnf -y module install nvidia-driver:latest-dkms
    ```

 #### 3.3 NVIDIA Container Toolkit Installation
-Configure NVIDIA GPU for containerized workloads:
+To configure NVIDIA GPU support for containerized workloads:
 1. Add the NVIDIA Container Toolkit repository:
    ```bash
    curl -s -L https://nvidia.github.io/libnvidia-container/stable/rpm/nvidia-container-toolkit.repo | sudo tee /etc/yum.repos.d/nvidia-container-toolkit.repo
    ```
-2. Install the toolkit:
+2. Install the NVIDIA Container Toolkit:
    ```bash
    sudo dnf install -y nvidia-container-toolkit
    ```
-3. Configure runtime for Docker:
+3. Configure the Docker runtime:
    ```bash
    sudo nvidia-ctk runtime configure --runtime=docker sudo systemctl restart docker
    ```

 ## Ollama Features
-- **Command-Line Interaction:** Use `pull` and `run` for model management.
+- **Command-Line Interaction:** Manage models with `pull` (download) and `run` (execute) commands.
-- **Web UI Management:** Easily manage LLMs and customize prompts through a browser interface.
+- **Web UI Management:** Use a browser interface to manage LLMs and customize prompts easily.
-- **Editor Integrations:** Leverage plugins for Neovim and VSCode for in-editor LLM interactions.
+- **Editor Integrations:** Leverage plugins for Neovim and VSCode to interact with LLMs directly from your editor.

-This hardware configuration and guide provide the tools you need to host LLMs on your infrastructure, empowering advanced development workflows without relying on external providers.
+This guide provides the tools and steps needed to self-host LLMs on your infrastructure, empowering advanced development workflows while reducing reliance on external providers.

+---

+### Notes:
+- The commands for `dnf` are Fedora-specific.
+If you are using a Debian/Ubuntu-based VM, replace `dnf` with `apt` and download the appropriate `.deb` packages for CUDA and NVIDIA tools.
+- The Intel Core i7-6700 is an older processor, which may limit performance for advanced LLM workloads.
+Consider upgrading your hardware for optimal results.
+- Ensure virtualization and IOMMU are enabled in the BIOS/UEFI for GPU passthrough.

 ```